 Coding Bootcamps for Kids:

-Programming and computer literacy are heavily needed in the job market of the future.
+This Programming, Boot camps, and computer education are heavily required in the job of the market of the future.
 This is why teaching your kid to code is fast becoming a popular trend.
 Starting your child on their coding journey is a sure way to give them an excellent set of skills that will serve them well in the future.

 What is coding?